Tyler Seguin: Amateur

-Professional
+Professional (2010–present)

 Draft

-Going into the 2010 NHL Entry Draft, Seguin and Hall were considered the top two available players, with no consensus which one would become the first overall draft pick.
+Going into the 2010 NHL entry draft, Seguin and Hall were considered the top two available players, with no consensus which one would become the first overall draft pick.
 Both players were tied for points scoring in the OHL for the previous season, while draft reports tended to emphasize Seguin's speed and Hall's strength.
 Danny Flynn of Bleacher Report referred to Seguin as an "elite playmaker" who lacked "skill on the defensive end", whereas Hall had proven his "greatness on the big stage", but had "shown a tendency to be selfish at times".
 Preliminary rankings from the NHL Central Scouting Bureau ranked Seguin the top OHL prospect, and Hall second.
 Although their positions switched during the midterm rankings, Seguin was named the No. 1 prospect in the bureau's final April rankings.
 Seguin ended up being selected second overall by the Boston Bruins, while Hall was taken first by the Edmonton Oilers.

-Boston Bruins
+Boston Bruins (2010–2013)

 Shortly after being drafted, Seguin signed a three-year, $3.75 million entry-level contract with the Bruins, the maximum allowed for a contract of that nature.
 He made his NHL debut on October 9, 2010, with four shots on goal in a 5–2 loss to the Phoenix Coyotes.
 He scored his first professional goal the next day, receiving the puck on a pass from teammate Michael Ryder in the third period and scoring on a breakaway backhanded goal against goaltender Ilya Bryzgalov in a 3–0 shutout of the Coyotes.